 The Labbe has a small, short coat that can take on the glossiness of a Lab's.
 The coat is water-resistant and protects the dog from the outside elements.
 Coat colors can range from black to fawn, brown, white-and-brick (red), black-and-tan, or white-and-orange.
 You can also find a ticked pattern on some Labbes.

-The Beagle The Labrador with a Labbe puppy
+The Labrador with a Labbe puppy

 This dog is a bundle of love, enthusiasm, loyalty, and optimism.
 The Labbe is very affectionate, and has a gentle and sweet nature.
 It loves its people dearly, and is always pumped up about activities.
 The best part about this breed is that it is very tolerant of small kids, and makes a great play pal.
 In case the games get too rough, it will simply wander off to another room, but will never get aggressive.

 Like a Beagle, the Labbe is also an alert breed that will bark at anything suspicious.
 However, again like a Beagle, there are chances that it may bark at any and all new scents coming its way, which can become a frequent occurrence, resulting in problem barking.
 For this, training will be required.
 Also, this dog loves people and cannot stay alone for a very long time, so get one only if someone will be there to keep it company at home.
 It can experience separation anxiety, and that will break your heart too.